Schabaani/morabae/README.md

 Each route has a directory and each directory has it's on:

-reducer, actions, actionsRunner,layout(android and ios + styles), operations, and container.
+reducer, actions, actionsRunner, layout(android and ios + styles), operations(some logics), and container(smart component).

-<B>actionsRunner is a file async dispaches.</B>
+<B>actionsRunner is a file for async dispaches and run multi actions.</B>

 This repo uses: